meduzen/curriculum/web/html/core-html-elements/paragraphs.md

 The defaults of paragraphs:

 - The font size is 16px (pixels).
-- The alignment is left aligned.
+- The alignment follows the language direction of the document: it is left aligned on left-to-right languages (English, Italian…) and right aligned on right-to-left language (Arabic, Hebrew…).
 - The font family is Times New Roman.
-- There is a margin of space around the top and bottom of each paragraph that is typically 1em.
+- There is agx margin of space around the top and bottom of each paragraph that is typically 1em.

 ---